roydejong/Enlighten/README.md

     $app = new Enlighten();
     $app->start();

 You'll need to make sure that your web server redirects all requests you want to handle with Enlighten to this script.
-For example, it is common to redirect all requests that do not resolve to a static file to `index.php`, which then contains the code you see above.

-This code will initialize a blank application and process the incoming request.
+This code will initialize a blank application and process all incoming requests.

-Defining routes
----
 Next, you will want to define routes.
 Routes map an incoming request to an appropriate function or controller that can respond to it.
 It's easy to set up:

     $app->get('/articles/$name', function ($name) {